-Edouard Espinosa, the son of Leon Espinosa who was a revered dancer who trained at the Paris Opera before settling in London in 1872 where he became a popular dance teacher.
+Edouard Espinosa was the son of Léon Espinosa, a revered dancer who trained at the Paris Opera before settling in London in 1872, where he became a popular dance teacher.
 Edouard trained with his father and showed a particular talent for teaching.
 He assisted his father in analysing and recording specific steps.

 The organisation has subsequently had key stewardships over the years, with Edward Kelland-Espinosa taking over from Edouard in 1950.
-Edward, with the support of his sister Yvette Espinosa, continued the tireless work of his father in promoting the needs of the organisation and its members until 1987.
+Edward, with the support of his sister, Yvette Espinosa, continued the tireless work of his father in promoting the needs of the organisation and its members until 1987.
 John Field & Anne Heaton became respectively the new Director and Artistic Director of the BBO.
-They developed the original syllabus of Edouard & Leon Espinosa and created new syllabus in other genres.
-Subsequently, the BBO gained recognition of their syllabus and examinations by the Council for Dance Education Training (CDET).
+They developed the original syllabus of Edouard & Léon Espinosa and created new syllabi in other genres.
+Subsequently, the BBO gained recognition of their syllabus and examinations by the Council for Dance, Drama and Musical Theatre (CDMT).

-The BBO then went through a period of inconsistency and change until John Travis was appointed Director in 1995.
-John studied BBO syllabus and trained at the Royal Ballet School before dancing professionally with London Festival Ballet (now English National Ballet).
-Throughout his time with the BBO, John was instrumental in developing the scholars scheme, members events and gaining government recognition for the organisations qualifications.
+The BBO then went through a period of inconsistency and change until John Travis was appointed CEO and Artistic Director in 1995.
+John studied the BBO syllabus and trained at the Royal Ballet School before dancing professionally with London Festival Ballet (now the English National Ballet).
+Throughout his time with the BBO, John was instrumental in developing the Scholars Scheme, members' events, and gaining Government recognition for the organisation's qualifications.

 John was also integral to the move to the new Headquarters in addition to creating an archive of the BBO, all of which helps to protect the legacy of the organisation for future generations.

-As the organisation looks to the future with its new Headquarters and identity, the care of the organisation and its members has now been placed in the hands of Michael Nunn OBE, William Trevitt OBE & Kerry Whelan.
-The team behind the BalletBoyz have high ambitions for bbodance but are determined to retain the ethos and tradition of excellence in training of dancers that was so firmly established by Edouard Espinosa.
+As the organisation looks to the future with its new Headquarters and identity, the care of the organisation and its members now falls to Executive Chairman Nic Espinosa, CEO Robin Bloor, and a fantastic team who are determined to retain the ethos and tradition of excellence in the training of dancers that was so firmly established by Edouard Espinosa.